xerta555/Detach-Files/repo/README.md

 <b>:sparkler: Bonus:</b> You want to detach other applications from your Play Store ?
 You can !
 <br />
-- Open your `/sdcard/Detach.txt` file
+- Open your `/sdcard/Detach.txt` file on your device
 - Write `# Other applications` at the line number 45
 - Press your `ENTER` key 1 time to do a new-line (`\n`)
 - Write the package(s) name(s) of application(s) you want to detach (1 by line)
 - Let a blanck line at the end of your file (with your `ENTER` as always)
 - Save changes
-  - Flash the module again via Magisk Manager (or TWRP)
+- Flash the module again via Magisk Manager
-  - Or just do `su -c detach -a` in a terminal emulator
+  - Or just do `su -c detach -a` in a terminal emulator (if you already have the module installed)
 <br />
 <br />

 <b>:heavy_check_mark: Compatibility:</b>
 - Magisk (v15 to lastest)
 - All Android devices from Lollipop to Pie
-- Magisk Manager & TWRP
+- Magisk Manager
 - Substratum themes for Play Store
 - Any Linux text editor (for `LF` line-end usage by default)
 - Scheduling